Support

 Interesting Facts

-• Najafgarh is located just 13.7 km from Indira Gandhi International Airport, making it a strategically convenient place for travelers to stay before their flight.
+• Close to the Sky: Najafgarh is located just 13.7 km from Indira Gandhi International Airport, making it one of the most convenient areas for transit travelers.

 How to Get There